Training course on FishBase and fish taxonomy

 - report writing and presentation of final results.

-Course material of previous courses will be made available for download soon.
+Course material of previous courses is available for download here: